MystenLabs/walrus-docs/docs/tos.md

 Last updated: June 13, 2024

-By using Mysten Labs devnet software, technologies, tools, and other services (collectively “Devnet”), you agree to the general Terms of Service and these additional Devnet Terms of Service (together, the “Terms”).
-If you do not agree, do not participate in DevNet.
+By using Mysten Labs Devnet software, technologies, tools, and other services (collectively “Devnet”), you agree to the general Terms of Service and these additional Devnet Terms of Service (together, the “Terms”).
+If you do not agree, do not participate in Devnet.
 If you are using Devnet on behalf of an organization, you represent and warrant that you are an authorized representative of that organization and have the authority to bind that business or entity to the Terms.